keploy/docs/docs/go/quickstart/gin-mongo-2.md

 # User Profile Management Sample App

-A sample application that does CRUD (get, create, update, and delete) operations on a user in [mongoDB](https://www.mongodb.com/).
+A sample application that does CRUD (get, create, update, and delete) operations on a user profile in [mongoDB](https://www.mongodb.com/).

 ## Installation